Goat Milk Soap

 • Lemongrass oil: Contains citral compounds that fight bacteria and provide a pleasant citrusy aroma to goat milk soaps.

-• Peppermint oil: Delivers antibacterial effects with a cooling, refreshing sensation that makes it popular in soaps for oily skin.
+• Peppermint oil delivers antibacterial effects with a cooling, refreshing sensation, making it popular in soaps for oily skin.

-• Lavender oil has gentle antibacterial properties and a calming aroma, making it ideal for sensitive skin types.
+• Lavender oil possesses gentle antibacterial properties and a calming aroma, making it an ideal choice for individuals with sensitive skin.

 When these natural oils are incorporated into goat milk soap, they create a product that combines the gentle cleansing action of milk soap with targeted antibacterial properties.
+Soaps containing these ingredients are often referred to as antimicrobial, as they are formulated to kill or inhibit the growth of microorganisms.
 The result is a natural soap that can address specific skin concerns while avoiding the harsh chemicals found in many commercial antibacterial products.

 Do You Really Need Antibacterial Soap?

-• The CDC and FDA have found no evidence that antibacterial soaps outperform regular soap and water for everyday handwashing.
+• The CDC and FDA have found no evidence that antibacterial soaps are more effective than regular soap and water for everyday handwashing.
 Plain soap is remarkably effective at removing germs when used correctly.

 • Regular handwashing with any soap for 20 seconds (the time it takes to sing “Happy Birthday” twice) removes approximately 99% of germs from your hands.

-• Overuse of antibacterial products may potentially contribute to antibiotic resistance over time, according to some research.
+• Overuse of antibacterial products may contribute to antibiotic resistance over time, according to some research.
+This overuse can also increase the risk of bacterial resistance and may not lower the risk of illness transmission compared to regular soap.

 Benefits of Goat Milk Soap for Germ Removal